Prairies & Lakes Region Week of May 22, 2024

 Lewisville

 FAIR.
-Water stained; 74 degrees; 3.84 feet above pool.
-Conditions and fishing patterns are similar white the lake is on the rise.
-White bass are fair to good on humps and points in 20-35 feet of water with slabs, jigs and live bait.
-Cast small swimbaits shallow to the birds on the bank.
-Keeper sized hybrid stripers are fair in similar depths as the white bass.
+Water stained; 76 degrees; 3.16 feet above pool.
+White bass are fair to good on humps and points in 20-35 feet of water with slabs, jigs, and live bait.
+Keeper sized hybrid stripers are fair to good as well.
+They will be in similar depths as the white bass.
 If you are keeping fish, please be aware that there are a lot of undersized hybrid stripers in the lake that look very similar to a white bass.
-Catfish are good drifting flats near the river channel and ledges of wind blown points in 12-30 feet of water.
-The shallow water catfish bite has been good as well with shad spawning.
-Anchor in 1-5 feet of water near wind blown points, timber, sticks, and creek and river mouths.
-Crappie are fair using minnows or jigs in 4-25 feet of water on brush piles, rock piles, stumps, standing timber, and laydowns.
-Cover near drop-off ledges has been productive as well.
+Blue catfish are good on cut shad.
+Drifting mainlake humps, points, and flats near the river channel have produced in 12-32 feet of water.
+Channel catfish are fair to good, close to rip rap and on baited holes on punch bait.
+Crappie are fair in 4-25 feet of water.
+Brush piles, rock piles, stumps, standing timber, and laydowns, have all produced fish.
+Cover close to drop off ledges has been productive.
+Minnows and jigs are catching those fish.
 Report by Wes Campbell, BendARod Fishing.
 Water continues to be on the rise and is dirty so fishing can be tough.
 Bass are in 4-10 feet of water with crankbaits, spinnerbaits or dragging a soft plastic.
 The best bite seems to begin at noon.

 Limestone